YoshiRi/TemplateTracker/README.md

 ```

-# Description
-Given your template in `template.png` file and tracking this planer template using Homography transformation estimation with various types of key point descriptors.

 # How to use

+- Prepare your template named as `template.png`.

 ## python version
 ```
 python ObjTracking.py <keypoint descriptor>
 ```
-\<keypoint descriptor\> can be ORB, SIFT, SURF, AKAZE, KAZE feature methods.
+\<keypoint descriptor\> support `ORB, SIFT, SURF, AKAZE, KAZE` feature.

-When you stopped program, you can see the calclation time.
+With the program in `ScalingAndTimeMeasurement` branch, it will show the calculation time and estimated scales.

 ## opencv cuda version
 Do following to compile and just run the program.